Relations among higher Whitehead maps: Introduction

-We prove, as Theorem~\ref{thm:maintheorem}, a generalisation of relation~\eqref{eq:HardieIdentity} to these non-spherical higher Whitehead maps by analysing the homotopy-theoretic properties of the polyhedral product in terms of the underlying combinatorics, and developing the notion of relative higher Whitehead maps as an analogue to the relative Whitehead product.
+We prove, as Theorem~\ref{thm:maintheorem}, a generalisation of relation~\eqref{eq:HardieIdentity} to these maps by analysing the homotopy-theoretic properties of the polyhedral product in terms of the underlying combinatorics, and developing the notion of relative higher Whitehead maps as an analogue to the relative Whitehead product.